twurple/twurple/packages/twitch/README.md

-# Twitch.js - Core
+# Twurple - API

 Interact with Twitch's API.

 ## Installation

-	yarn add twitch
+	yarn add @twurple/auth @twurple/api

 or using npm:

-	npm install twitch
+	npm install @twurple/auth @twurple/api

 ## Documentation

-A good place to start with this library is the [documentation](https://d-fischer.github.io/twitch) which also includes a complete reference of all classes and interfaces, as well as changes and deprecations between major versions.
+A good place to start with this library is the [documentation](https://twurple.github.io/api) which also includes a complete reference of all classes and interfaces, as well as changes and deprecations between major versions.

-## Additional packages

-This core package only provides API and authentication functionality.
-All the other things are located in separate packages:

-- [twitch-chat-client](https://d-fischer.github.io/twitch-chat-client) - connect to and interact with Twitch Chat
-- [twitch-pubsub-client](https://d-fischer.github.io/twitch-pubsub-client) - listen to events using the Twitch PubSub interface
-- [twitch-webhooks](https://d-fischer.github.io/twitch-webhooks) - listen to events using WebHooks

 ## If you're getting stuck...